Silveryu/gng.r/README.md

 ## Growing Neural Gas

 Maintained subpackage containing the original GNG algorithm and the Approximate GNG Algorithm.
-Both produce topological graphs, that can be easily convert to igraph, or dumped to file and loaded in the future.
+Both produce topological graphs that can be easily convert to igraph or dumped to file and loaded in the future.
 The original GNG features and documentation remain the same.

 ### Example: cluster sift1M dataset with Approximate GNG